We work to engage with everyone who plays a part in making sure Yoti is accepted in as many places as possible.

 Yoti has a Fair Tax Mark certification.

-Yoti has a number of formal certifications including ISO 27001, SOC 2, HIPAA compliance, B Corp,.
+Yoti has several certifications.
+They include ISO 27001, SOC 2, HIPAA compliance, B Corp.

-Yoti’s provision of ID Verification Services is certified as compliant with the ISO/IEC 27001:2013 international standard for Information Security.
-The certificate is valid until 29 April 2021.
-Yoti undergoes annual audits by an external auditor as a condition of its ISO 27001 certifications.
-In Yoti’s latest audit in March 2020 it was assessed with zero non-conformities.
+All of Yoti’s services are certified as compliant with the ISO/IEC 27001:2013 international standard for Information Security.
+The certificate is valid until 29 April 2024.
+Each year, Yoti undergoes audits as a condition of its ISO 27001 certifications.
+In Yoti’s latest audit, it was assessed with zero issues.

-In July 2019, Yoti was the only company to be certified under the ‘AV’ scheme by UK Government’s Age-Verification Regulator.
-This scheme was to ensure age-verification providers maintained high standards of privacy and data security.
+In July 2019, Yoti was the only company certified under the ‘AV’ scheme.
+This scheme ensures that age-verification providers respect privacy and data security standards.

-In October 2019 Yoti was certified under the ‘Age Check Certification Scheme’, allowing us to provide Electronic Identification Verification Technology (e-IDVT) to issuers of ‘PASS’ (Proof of Age Standards Scheme) cards in the UK.
+In October 2019, Yoti was certified under the ‘Age Check Certification Scheme’.
+This allows us to provide Electronic Identification Verification Technology (e-IDVT) to issuers of ‘PASS’ (Proof of Age Standards Scheme) cards in the UK.

-In the USA, Yoti has been assessed as compliant with the HIPAA ‘Privacy Rule’ and ‘Security Rule’ for storing health data.
-Put more formally, where Yoti acts as a business associate to ‘covered entities’ storing and processing electronic protected health information of individuals (‘ePHI’), our platform meets the requirements of the US Federal Health Insurance Portability and Accountability Act of 1996 (‘HIPAA’).
+In the USA, Yoti complies with the HIPAA ‘Privacy Rule’ and ‘Security Rule’ for storing health data.
 Our first HIPAA assessment was in May 2020.
-We will repeat our assessment annually.
+We will repeat our assessment each year.

 Yoti is B Corps certified.
-Certified B Corporations are businesses that meet the highest standards of verified social and environmental performance, public transparency, and legal accountability to balance profit and purpose.
-B Corps are accelerating a global culture shift to redefine success in business and build a more inclusive and sustainable economy.
-Society’s most challenging problems cannot be solved by government and nonprofits alone.
-The B Corps community works toward reduced inequality, lower levels of poverty, a healthier environment, stronger communities, and the creation of more high quality jobs with dignity and purpose.
-By harnessing the power of business, B Corps use profits and growth as a means to a greater end: positive impact for their employees, communities, and the environment.
+Certified B Corporations are businesses that have good social and environmental performance, are honest about what they do, and take responsibility for legal matters relating to profit and purpose.
+B Corps try to do good by growing a business in a way that is good for the world.
+Governments and charities cannot solve society’s most challenging problems alone.
+B Corps work to reduce inequality and poverty, and create a healthier environment, stronger communities, and better jobs.
+B Corps use the money that they earn to make a positive impact for their employees, communities, and the environment.
 B Corps form a community of leaders and drive a global movement of people using business as a force for good.